Obtaining A Social Security Number

 Please note that the SSN itself is not work authorization.
 Work authorization is required in order for an international student to qualify for an SSN.
 International students who are unemployed do not qualify for a SSN.

 NOTE: Students who have been hired to work on-campus are required to fill out a Request for Social Security Number Form before they contact the Social Security Administration.
 This is only necessary for students who are employed on-campus.
-Please stop by the ISSS Office to pick up this form; it can be found on the wall right outside of our office door.

 The form has three (3) sections; you complete the top section, your campus employer completes the middle section, and then you bring the form to the ISSS Office for our completion.
 Please note that our turn around time is 5-7 business days.